Arshit-dv/PrismR/README.md

   target = "Ozone"
 )

-The stability analysis is performed silently as part of the pipeline and its results are stored inside the returned PrismReport object.
+The stability analysis is performed silently inside the pipeline and its results are stored in the returned PrismReport object.

 report$stability

-Example structure:
+The stability object contains:

 $stability_score
 [1] 63.33